jdelrue/info_grid/docs/blogs/10x_Power_Savings_is_this_possible.md

-## 10x Power Savings - is this possible
+## 10x Power Savings are possible!

 ### How do we achieve the efficient power usage in our Zero-OS node